 What happens in cataract surgery?

 Cataract surgery involves the removal of the cloudy lens.
-At Ultralase we will replace your natural lens with a custom made lens with a corrected prescription.
 This procedure is pain free, and performed under a local anaesthetic.

 - A small incision is made in the side of the eye, not even 3mm in length.
 This incision is so small, you will not require stitches and it will heal naturally.